Measuring data types: Introduction

 \section{Introduction}

 Many features of functional programming languages like Haskell and Agda are justified by their categorical semantics.
-For instance, perhaps the central feature -- inductive data types -- is justified by the categorical theory of W-types \cite{ml-wtypes,dybjer,mp}.
+For instance, perhaps the central feature -- inductive data types -- is justified by the categorical theory of categorical W-types -- initial algebras of polynomial endofunctors \cite{dybjer,mp}.
 When programming in a functional programming language, most (data) types -- such as the type of natural numbers, of booleans, of lists, of strings, of trees, etc. -- are defined as inductive types.
 Passing to the categorical semantics of a functional programming language, this way of defining types corresponds exactly to specifying an object of a category by asking that it is the initial algebra of a specified endofunctor.
 Depending on the category, not all endofunctors have initial algebras of course.
-Thus of central importance are \emph{polynomial} endofunctors, which have initial algebras (called W-types) in elementary toposes, in particular the category of sets.
-These correspond to the inductive types that are guaranteed in languages such as Coq and Agda, and though in languages such as Haskell more inductive types are guaranteed, W-types correspond to the inductive types that are usually used.
+Thus of central importance are \emph{polynomial} endofunctors, which have initial algebras (called categorical W-types) in elementary toposes with natural numbers objects, in particular the category of sets.
+These correspond to the inductive types that are guaranteed in languages such as Coq and Agda, and though in languages such as Haskell more inductive types are guaranteed, categorical W-types correspond to the inductive types that are usually used.

 Such categorical semantics are important in general because they make programming languages susceptible to mathematical study.
-And more specifically, the categorical semantics of inductive data types as W-types is important because it connects types -- e.g., the type of natural numbers -- living in an abstract programming language with `real' mathematical objects -- e.g., the `real' natural numbers living in the category of sets, thus justifying (or giving meaning to, hence the word \emph{semantics}) programs written in such a language.
+And more specifically, the categorical semantics of inductive data types is important because it connects types -- e.g., the type of natural numbers -- living in an abstract programming language with `real' mathematical objects -- e.g., the `real' natural numbers studied by mathematicians and living in the category of sets, thus justifying (or giving meaning to, hence the word \emph{semantics}) programs written in such a language.

-We seek in this line of work to further elucidate the mathematical structure in which W-types are embedded -- driven not only by motivations from pure mathematics, but also the fact that categorical phenomena that are at first adjacent to the semantics of programming languages often find their way into the programming languages themselves.
+We seek in this line of work to further elucidate the mathematical structure in which categorical W-types are embedded -- driven not only by motivations from pure mathematics, but also the fact that categorical phenomena that are at first adjacent to the semantics of programming languages often find their way into the programming languages themselves.